Ramlz/omfk/README.md

-`omfk` is an experimental kernel witten in C. Mostly it's for the self-educational purpose.
+`omfk` is an experimental kernel written in C. Mostly it's for the self-educational purpose.

 # Prerequisites